-You are assigned to turn in three (3) Connecting responses.
-They should be sent by electronic mail to the course TA by 10 am on the due date.
-The due dates for these are provided in the syllabus (there are 15 due dates -- you need only get a Connecting response in on time to the course TA for three of these dates, so you have lots of choices unless you wait till the end of the term).
+You are assigned to turn in four (4) Connecting responses.
+They should be brought to class and turned in there; e-mailed versions are generally not accepted.
+The due dates for these are provided in the syllabus (there are fifteen due dates -- you need only get a Connecting response in on time to the course TA for four of these dates, so you have lots of choices unless you wait till the end of the term).
+Responses should have complete sentences, good grammar, reasonable organization, at least two paragraphs, and fill a page (but not go beyond one page); you are free to use single- or double-spacing (or anything in between, such as 1.5 spacing, etc.).
 Connecting responses are graded on a "pass versus no-pass" basis.
-Late Connecting responses are not accepted for credit, since a late response would defeat part of the purpose of a Connecting response as defined above.
+Late Connecting responses are not accepted for credit, since a late paper would defeat part of the purpose of a Connecting response as defined above.
 If you miss the deadline for one Connecting response, you are advised to simply prepare a Connecting response for the next deadline (due date) instead.